 (ii) Increasing investment expenditures I exert a positive influence on employment.

-The complete structural-systemic employment equation is a bit longer and contains, in addition, the public sector and the foreign trade sector.
+The complete structural-systemic Employment Law is a bit longer and contains, in addition, the public sector and the foreign trade sector.

 Item (i) and (ii) cover the familiar arguments about how effective demand affects employment.
 Item (iii) embodies the macroeconomic price mechanism.
 It works such that overall employment L INCREASES if the average wage rate W INCREASES relative to average price P and productivity R and vice versa.

 From this follows the proper macroeconomic role of the institution union.
 To be clear, with the institution union is not meant the different historical variants as they have developed in different countries but an abstract entity that represents all workers/employees.
 At the other side of the table sits the abstract entity business which represents all firms of the business sector.
 These two macro-entities are now given the task to establish full employment by setting the average wage rate W and the average price P.

 In the present situation (with ρE and I given), a theoretically enlightened and politically empowered perfectly symmetric macro-institution would set the parameters as follows: price increase zero and wage increase greater than productivity increase.
 This increases employment for a while.
 Afterward: price increase zero and wage increase equal to productivity increase.
 This stabilizes the economy at full employment.